AnimaApp/vscode-extension-docs/preferences-settings.md

    "!public"
   ]
   ```
-  This means that when scanning for components, we only look at components in the src paths (the first pattern) unless they start with "public".
-You can include a number of valid paths here.
+  This means that when scanning for components, we only search for usage patterns and components themselves in the included subdirectories.
+In this example, we'll search for components and component usages under the src/ subdirectories, unless they contain the word public.

 -- External component filtering by package names.
 In enrichments.json, you have the key **packages**:
    ```